 Airbnb sent me information about the tour after I’ve booked an apartment in Paris:

-Photos from tour with Caravane Liotard:
+Photos from the tour with Caravane Liotard:

 View from the tent in Kashmir if you travel with Himalayan Adventures:

 SleepOUT includes unique accommodation options that they offer together with traditional hotels.
-This is awesome way to stand out and be remembered by your readers:
+This is an awesome way to stand out and be remembered by your readers:

 Add a P. S. – using a P. S. has been a staple of top print copywriting techniques for decades.
 Adding a P. S. is a proven way to get more clicks on your email marketing campaigns.
 Make it relevant, mindful and always include a call to action link.

 What results could you expect from sending a single newsletter?
 The average open rate for the travel industry is 31% open rate and the average click-through rate is 5%.
 Are you doing better?
 Congratulations and keep going on!